 After creating your UW NetID, you'll be prompted to create a UW email inbox.
 Official messages from the University are sent only to your UW email address.
 Please do not forward your UW email to your personal email account.
 Refer to the UW Tacoma email policy for more information.
 It is essential that you receive and read your UW email regularly.

 Freshmen: You must request a final high school transcript from the high school registrar before high school graduation (and before school closes for the summer).
 Your transcript must include your final quarter grades and confirmation of your graduation.
-You must submit your final transcripts to UW Tacoma by July 1.
-If not received by July 1, a hold may be placed on your registration.

 Transfer students: You must submit updated transcripts for all college coursework at least two weeks prior to your first day of instruction.